samypr100/setup-dev-drive/README.md

 `Fixed` gives you a notable performance boost, but there's a small creation overhead.

+#### `mount-if-exists`

+Mounts the Dev Drive if it already exists at `drive-path` location.
+When it does not exist, it will fall back to creating one at that location instead.
+This is useful when your workflow caches the Dev Drive for further use in other jobs via `actions/cache`.

 #### `workspace-copy`

 This copies `${{ github.workspace }}` to your Dev Drive.
 Usually when you use `actions/checkout`